[Column] Keep an eye on the Swiss!

 This is why the result of the Swiss parliamentary elections on 20 October – huge gains for the greens, painful losses for the far-right – deserves our scrutiny.
 Is the same thing going to happen in other European countries?

 The result was historic by Swiss standards.
-First, the two green parties – the left-wing Greens and the centre-right Liberal Greens – almost double their scores.
+First, the two green parties – the left-wing Greens and the centre-right Liberal Greens – almost doubled their scores.
 Together they won 21 percent of the vote.

-Second, this profit came mainly at the expense of the far-right South Tyrolean People's Party (SVP).
+Second, this profit came mainly at the expense of the far-right Swiss People's Party (SVP).
 The SVP has been Switzerland's largest party since the mid-1990s.
 It still is: after a loss of almost four percent in October it still commands 25 percent of the vote.
 But many people start to wonder: for how long?

 Express the result in numbers of seats, and the picture becomes clearer.